 You don’t need to be a Tom Cruise to defy gravity for this marvel already does that.
 Heaven knows how this huge stone of around 16 feet diameter balances itself on a slope, and not just for the last couple of years but for over 1000 years.
 Attempts have been made to roll it down with the help of elephants but surprisingly the rock does not budge.
 I think Ripley’s Believe it or not should definitely feature this one.

-Hey you are in a beach town and you cannot really get out without experiencing the beach here. 🙂 The beach is quite safe in certain places for some general water fun but the one thing that this beach is known for is surfing.
-If you don’t know where to go, this surfing school can give you some tips and lessons 🙂 Unfortunately, I did not have enough time for this but am definitely heading back to Mahabalipuram just for this.
+Hey you are in a beach town and you cannot really get out without experiencing the beach here.
+Then Mahabalipuram beach is quite safe in certain places for some general water fun but the one thing that this beach is known for is surfing.
+If you don’t know where to go, this surfing school can give you some tips and lessons.

-Besides surfing , you can avail some boat rides, turtle walks and treks through this popular restaurant called Surf.
+Besides surfing, you can avail of some boat rides, turtle walks and treks through this popular restaurant called Surf.
 Turtle walk is a fun activity where you trek along the beach to find turtles and release them safely into the water.
-Sigh!
-Am yet to do this.
-Next time for sure.

 View the entire town from atop this lighthouse.
 Right next to it is the ancient lighthouse that was built during the Pallava era to serve as a beacon at this ancient sea port.
 Catch the Sunset from here with some refreshing breeze and a view of the sea.